 About Jeff Paschke

 Jeff is the founder and editor-in-chief of Medellin Guru.
 He first discovered Colombia back in 2006 and has traveled to all the major cities in Colombia.
-Jeff is fortunate to have lived over seven years in Medellín.
+Jeff is fortunate to have lived over eight years in Medellín.
 He has traveled to over 40 countries and hasn’t found a place he prefers living more than Medellín.